Harkohrede/Harkohrede/README.md

 List some of your key skills or technologies you work with.

-- Skill 1
+- Collaborative skill
-- Skill 2
+- Creativity
-- Skill 3
+- Working under pressure